Pokémon Platinum: Beating the Elite Four and Pokémon League Champion Cynthia

-- You are good to go if your Pokémon knows the move Flamethrower and Shadow Ball.
+- You are good to go if your pokémon knows the moves Flamethrower and Shadow Ball.

-- You think you can beat him now?
-Don’t be so self-assured.
-Lucian is still a very skilled Pokémon Trainer, the strongest of all four.
-Battle him with cautiousness and good fortune.
+- Do you think you can beat him now?
+Don’t be too self-assured.
+Lucian is still a very skilled Pokémon Trainer and he's the strongest of the elite four.
+Battle him with caution.

-Wow, you have defeated the illustrious Elite Four.
-You have proven yourself worthy as a Pokémon Trainer.
-But, there’s one last trial that awaits you – Battling with the Pokémon League Champion, Cynthia and rise victorious!
+Hopefully by following these tips you will be able to defeat the illustrious elite four.
+If you succeed, you will have proven yourself worthy as a pokémon Trainer.
+But, there’s one last trial that awaits you—battling with the Pokémon League Champion, Cynthia and emerging victorious.

 Pokémon League Champion – Cynthia

-- Cynthia’s an all-around-type Pokémon user.
+- Cynthia’s an all-around-type pokémon user.
 So apply all that you have learned throughout your journey in Sinnoh.
-Show her what you are made of in this one last battle.
+Show her what you are made of in this last battle.

-- Cynthia’s Spiritomb has no type weaknesses.
-During the battle, Spiritomb frequently uses Double-team which raises its evasiveness making it difficult for your attacks to land.
-The more turns you waste during the battle the less chances that you can defeat her.
-So, avoid this scenario and beat her Spiritomb as quickly as possible.
-Cut her Spiritomb’s HP with high-damage inflicting moves.
+- Cynthia’s spiritomb has no type weaknesses.
+During the battle, spiritomb frequently uses double-team which raises its evasiveness and makes it difficult for your attacks to land.
+The more turns you waste during the battle, the less chances you will have to defeat her.
+So, avoid this scenario and beat her spiritomb as quickly as possible.
+Cut her spiritomb’s HP with high-damage inflicting moves.

-- Beat Garchomp with Ice- and Dragon-type moves while scorch her Roserade with powerful Fire-type moves.
-Finally, strike her Milotic with Grass- and Electric-type moves and win the battle.
+- Beat garchomp with Ice- and Dragon-type moves while scorching her roserade with powerful Fire-type moves.
+Finally, strike her milotic with Grass- and Electric-type moves and win the battle.

-- Be reminded that Cynthia is the strongest opponent you will ever battle with in the Pokémon League.
-Being well-prepared won’t assure you your victory; you must also have a little bit of good luck too.
-Be wise and learn when to switch your Pokémon during the battle.
-The best thing to do with your battle with Cynthia is to strike her Pokémon with super-effective type moves as early as possible.
-Knock out her Pokémon first and as much as you can avoid taking massive hits.
+- Keep in mind that Cynthia is the strongest opponent you will ever battle against in the pokémon League.
+Being well-prepared won’t assure you of your victory; you must also have a little bit of good luck too.
+Be wise and learn when to switch your pokémon during the battle.
+The best thing to do in your battle with Cynthia is to strike her pokémon with super-effective type moves as early as possible.
+Knock out her pokémon first and avoid taking massive hits as much as you can.

-Defeat Cynthia and you will enter the Hall of Fame!
-All of your Pokémon will receive Champion Ribbons and will have their names marked in the history of Pokémon League.
+If you defeat Cynthia you will enter the Hall of Fame!
+All of your pokémon will receive Champion Ribbons and will have their names marked in the history of the pokémon League.
+Good luck!